solarworkshop/Small-Solar-Power-Systems-Zine/zine.md

 ## Saftey

-I’ve often heard “I just don’t mess with electrical stuff because it scares me” so I want to touch on electrical saftey briefly first in hope that you feel empowered to play with eletricity and learn in a safe way.
-There is a lot more to this topic, but we’re going to touch on some basics as they pertain to small solar setups.
+Electricity is dangerous and can be scary.
+We'll touch on saftey briefly first in hopes that you feel empowered to play with eletricity and learn in a safe way.
+There is a lot more to this topic, but these are some basics as they pertain to small solar setups.

-First, it is good to have a healthy fear of electricity.
+It is good to have a healthy fear of electricity.
 It can be deadly and its really good at starting fires.
 However, when working with the relativley low DC current and voltage that we are it is very unlikely that you’ll be shocked ever.

-Here are some basics that will ensure you are safe.
 If you’ve never worked with electricity before some of the concepts here may not make sense, but don’t worry they’ll be explained later on and then you can come back to this section.

 - Keep longer exposed metal tools away from battery terminals, touching them to both will cause an arc and huge spark that can result in fragments of metal flying into your eyes.
 - For that reason it is typically recommended that you wear eye protection when doing this work, but most people don’t and you just have to be careful.